NathanHarrington/dotfiles/README.md

 start parcellite,
-Activate the parcellite config interface by pressing ctrl+alt+p If you can't see the preferences pop up, it may be because you are operating on wayland and not xorg.

-In parcellite config:
+Activate the parcellite config interface by pressing ctrl+alt+p In parcellite config:
     check "Use Copy" and "Use Primary", then click synchronize clipboards